gritzko/replicated.cc/concepts/unicode.md

 For codings other than UTF-32, we can't reasonably expect every implementation to produce bit-precise results, especially if we consider various adversarial scenarios.
 There are way too many subtleties.
 If we recode a RON snippet from binary to text, reformat it, send it over network, store in binary, read it back, then the result must verify to exactly the same SHA hash.
-Unfortunately, we can not mandate single coding: we need binary and text, different forms of storage and different forms of compression all to be available.
+Unfortunately, we can not mandate some single coding: we need binary and text, different forms of storage and different forms of compression all to be available.

 In turn, UTF-32 hashing makes it necessary to recode all strings for integrity checking.
 That is in addition to any recoding the underlying runtime may need (e.g. UTF-8 <-> UTF-16).